Demonym

-A demonym (/ˈdɛmənɪm/; from Ancient Greek δῆμος 'people, tribe' and ὄνυμα 'name') or 'gentilic' (from Latin gentilis 'of a clan, or gens') is a word that identifies a group of people (inhabitants, residents, natives) in relation to a particular place.
+A demonym (/ˈdɛmənɪm/), or rarely gentilic, is a word that identifies a group of people (inhabitants, residents, natives) in relation to a particular place.
 Demonyms are usually derived from the name of the place (hamlet, village, town, city, region, province, state, country, and continent).
 Demonyms are used to designate all people (the general population) of a particular place, regardless of ethnic, linguistic, religious or other cultural differences that may exist within the population of that place.
-Examples of demonyms include Cochabambino, for someone from the city of Cochabamba; Tunisian for a person from Tunisia; and Swahili, for a person of the Swahili coast.
+Examples of demonyms include Cochabambino, for someone from the city of Cochabamba; Indian for a person from India; and Swahili, for a person of the Swahili coast.

 Many demonyms function both endonymically and exonymically (used by the referents themselves or by outsiders); others function only in one of those ways.

 As a sub-field of anthroponymy, the study of demonyms is called demonymy or demonymics.

 Since they are referring to territorially defined groups of people, demonyms are semantically different from ethnonyms (names of ethnic groups).
 In the English language, there are many polysemic words that have several meanings (including demonymic and ethnonymic uses), and therefore a particular use of any such word depends on the context.
 For example, the word Thai may be used as a demonym, designating any inhabitant of Thailand, while the same word may also be used as an ethnonym, designating members of the Thai people.
 Conversely, some groups of people may be associated with multiple demonyms.
 For example, a native of the United Kingdom may be called a British person, a Briton or, informally, a Brit.

 Some demonyms may have several meanings.
 For example, the demonym Macedonians may refer to the population of North Macedonia, or more generally to the entire population of the region of Macedonia, or to the Greek people of the Greek region of Macedonia.
-In some languages, a demonym may be borrowed from another language as a nickname or descriptive adjective for a group of people: for example, Québécois, Québécoise (female) is commonly used in English for a native of the province or city of Quebec (though Quebecer, Quebecker are also available).
+In some languages, a demonym may be borrowed from another language as a nickname or descriptive adjective for a group of people: for example, Québécois (masculine) and Québécoise (feminine) are commonly used in English for a native of the province or city of Quebec (though Quebecer and Quebecker are also available).

 In English, demonyms are always capitalized.

 Often, demonyms are the same as the adjectival form of the place, e.g. Egyptian, Japanese, or Greek.
-However, they are not necessarily the same, as exemplified by Spanish instead of Spaniard or British instead of Briton.
+However, they are not necessarily the same, as exemplified by the adjective Spanish instead of the noun Spaniard or British instead of Briton.

 English commonly uses national demonyms such as Brazilian or Algerian, while the usage of local demonyms such as Chicagoan, Okie or Parisian is less common.
 Many local demonyms are rarely used and many places, especially smaller towns and cities, lack a commonly used and accepted demonym altogether.